 Before you begin snipping blackberry bushes in winter, you need to identify which canes on your plants are first year canes (primocanes).
 These are the canes that have not yet borne fruit.

 If you have erect canes (canes that stand up on their own), prune your canes in late winter.
 Remove all of the weaker canes of each plant, leaving only the three or four strongest canes standing.
-When you are pruning blackberries in winter, cut back long, trailing branches on your erect canes to 12 to 18 inches.
+When you are pruning blackberries in winter, cut back long, trailing branches on your erect canes to 12 to 18 inches (31-46 cm.).

-Generally, blackberry plants thrive in U.S. Department of Agriculture plant hardiness zones 5 through 10.
+Generally, blackberry plants thrive in USDA plant hardiness zones 5 through 10.
 However, each cultivar is able to survive to different low temperatures.
-Frost tender blackberry varieties can survive temperatures that dip from 0 to 10 degrees Fahrenheit (-17 to -12 degrees C.), but hardy cultivars survive temperatures down to -10 degrees F. (-23 C.).
+Frost tender blackberry varieties can survive temperatures that dip from 0 to 10 degrees F. (-18 to -12 C.), but hardy cultivars survive temperatures down to -10 degrees F. (-23 C.).

 It is important to figure out what level of cold your brambles can tolerate in order to know when you need to think about winterizing blackberries.
 If you expect the cold season to get colder than your berries can tolerate, it’s best to learn how to protect blackberry plants from the cold.